Increment Variable Value in Bash Scripts [4+ Examples]

 EXPLANATION

-#! /bin/bash ‘#!’, is called shebang or hashbang.
+In the first script line, #! /bin/bash, #!, is called shebang or hashbang.
 It indicates the interpreter to be used for executing the script, in this case, it’s bash.
 After that, the x=10 command assigned a value to the x variable.
-Afterward, the a=$((x++)); command has post-incremented the x variable and assigned to the a variable.
+Afterward, the a=$((x++)); command has post-incremented the x variable and assigned it to a variable.
 Finally, the echo $a command has printed the value of the variable on the terminal.

-The post-increment has been done on the variable using the x++ operation and so first the initial value 10 is printed on the terminal then the value is increased from 10 to 11.The image shows that post-increment has been done on the variable using the x++ operation and so first the initial value 10 is printed on the terminal then the value is increased from 10 to 11.
+The post-increment has been done on the variable using the x++ operation and so first the initial value 10 is printed on the terminal then the value is increased from 10 to 11.The image shows that post-increment has been done on the variable.
+First, the initial variable value of 10 is printed on the terminal then the value is increased from 10 to 11.

-Case 02: Using ++x Syntax for Pre Increment the Variable in Bash
+Case 02: Using “++x” Syntax for Pre Increment Variable in Bash

 #!/bin/bash